 My indoor coach doesn't like me to play beach.
 What should I do?

 Tough question.
-You need to work that out with your indoor coach.
-There are different perspectives on this.
-In our experience, most coaches who have played beach are strong advocates of playing both.
+Olympic Gold Medalist (for indoor AND beach) Karch Kiraly said "I learned the majority of my skills playing beach" (Volleyball Monthly, April, 1987).
+Beach teaches all 6 skills.
+It's the best for indoor skills AND for strength, conditioning and explosiveness.
+But, you have to keep your indoor coach happy, so talk to him/her.
+Most coaches who have played beach are strong advocates of playing both.
 Beach makes you stronger.
 Beach makes you quicker and more explosive.
 Beach causes you to be an all-around player, to master every skill.
 For example, it's common that a middle blocker indoor gets few chances to pass, dig or serve.
 On the beach, they get all of those, so when the ball comes to them indoors, the MB with beach experience plays the ball better.
 Also, this is ABSOLUTELY something you should discuss when you select your club coach next season.
-It won't be a good fit if you're passionate about beach and your club coach forbids sand volleyball, which is more common than you might think.
+It won't be a good fit if you're passionate about beach and your club coach forbids beach volleyball, which is sadly more common than it should be.

 How do I decide whether to play left side or right?

 It’s best to play both sides as a developing player.
 It develops a wider range of skills.
 It gives you more partners to choose from.
 You’ll encounter players who are only comfortable playing one side or the other, so if you can play either side, you’ll have more choice of partners.
 At the highest levels, you may eventually choose one side or the other; for example, if a lefty plays with a right-hander, it’s generally best to have the right-hander play the left side and the left-hander play the right side.